 How does LASIK cause corneal ectasia?
 Collagen fibers of the cornea provide its form and biomechanical strength.
 LASIK thins the cornea and severs collagen bands, permanently weakening the cornea.
 This may lead to progressive bulging or steepening of the corneal surface, a condition known as corneal ectasia, characterized by loss of best corrected vision and possible corneal failure requiring corneal transplant.

-Reported risks and adverse effects of riboflavin/UVA corneal collagen crosslinking: Temporary haze (up to 100%), permanent corneal scarring (common), corneal edema (most eyes), loss of stromal nerves, loss of corneal sensation, dry eyes, loss of and damage to corneal cells (keratocytes) (up to 100%), infection, damage to the corneal endothelium, herpes keratitis, loss of best corrected visual acuity, corneal melt, epithelial defects, sterile infiltrates, diffuse lamellar keratitis (DLK), diffuse subepithelial opacification, corneal perforation, punctate keratitis, corneal striae, photophobia, conjunctival hyperemia, eye irritation, ocular discomfort, eyelid edema, foreign body sensation, excessive tearing, anterior chamber flare, glare, ocular hyperemia, corneal disorder, corneal edema, visual impairment, keratitis, meibomian gland dysfunction, anterior chamber cell, eye strain, headache, halo vision, corneal abrasion, eye pain, corneal remodeling (worsening vision), stem cell damage, treatment failure, need for second treatment, and blurred vision.
+Reported risks and adverse effects of riboflavin/UVA corneal collagen crosslinking: Temporary haze (up to 100%), permanent corneal scarring (common), corneal edema (most eyes), loss of stromal nerves, loss of corneal sensation, dry eyes, loss of and damage to corneal cells (keratocytes) (up to 100%), infection, damage to the corneal endothelium, herpes keratitis, loss of best corrected visual acuity, corneal melt, epithelial defects, sterile infiltrates, diffuse lamellar keratitis (DLK), diffuse subepithelial opacification, corneal perforation, punctate keratitis, corneal striae, photophobia, conjunctival hyperemia, eye irritation, ocular discomfort, eyelid edema, foreign body sensation, excessive tearing, anterior chamber flare, glare, ocular hyperemia, corneal disorder, corneal edema, visual impairment, keratitis, meibomian gland dysfunction, anterior chamber cell, eye strain, headache, halo vision, corneal abrasion, eye pain, corneal remodeling (worsening vision), stem cell damage, treatment failure, need for second treatment, extreme corneal flattening over time with associated severe hyperopia, and blurred vision.